 Once you are logged using the first option, the vSphere Client, you will notice things look a little different.
-Don’t worry, if you have not spent much time using the HTML5 based vSphere client, it as easy and intuitive to use as the vSphere Web Client was.
+Do not worry, if you have not spent much time using the HTML5 based vSphere client, it as easy and intuitive to use as the vSphere Web Client was.

 There are many, many ways to get to Update Manager in vSphere 6.7 when you want to upgrade to ESXi 6.7.
 Personally, I click Shortcuts under Home in the left navigation pane, then Update Manager in the right pane.

-You will see that as you browse other vSphere inventory items, there is often a link for Update Manager Home.
+You will see that as you browse other vSphere inventory items, there is often a link for vSphere Update Manager Home.
 This will bring you to the same place.
 There are many different ways to do things in VMware vSphere.

 I hope you remembered where you downloaded that ESXi 6.7 ISO, since we are performing the ESXi 6.7 update.
 Just browse to the location, and click Import.
 The import should go quickly, and you are one step closer to completing your ESXi upgrade.

 There are three types of baselines in vSphere Update Manager.
 We are going to create an Upgrade baseline to upgrade ESXi.
 There is also a Patch baseline for installing ESXi patches, and an Extension baseline to add additional software to an ESXi host.
 Enter a name for your Upgrade Baseline and click Next.

-Now our baseline is ready to complete.
+Now our vSphere Update Manager baseline is ready to complete.
 You will see a summary of the host upgrade baseline you have just created.
 Click Finish to create the baseline.
 This baseline is for your vSphere 6.7 upgrade to ESXi 6.7.

 That is it!
 We are now ready to upgrade ESXi.